Student Records Policy:

-Parents wishing to “opt-out” of releasing their child’s limited directory information without prior written consent for the 2019-20 academic year must notify their child’s school principal in writing by Friday, Sept.
-28. This opt-out method is in accordance with the Family Education Rights and Privacy Act (FERPA).
-The full policy can be accessed on the Board of Education page of the district’s website.
+Parents wishing to “opt-out” of releasing their child’s limited directory information without prior written consent for the 2021-22 academic year must notify their child’s school principal in writing by Friday, Sept.
+24. This opt-out method is in accordance with the Family Education Rights and Privacy Act (FERPA).
+The policy can be accessed on the About Us and Human Resources pages of the district’s website.

 The Family Education Rights and Privacy Act of 1975 (FERPA) provides access to records, files, documents and other materials which contain information directly relating to a student.
 All parents/guardians of students under 18 years of age and students 18 years of age or older enrolled in a post-secondary school have the following rights under FERPA:

 1. To inspect and review the student’s educational records